-The Company is a limited liability company incorporated and registered with registration number 1008762 in the Sultanate of Oman on 20 November 2006 in accordance with the Commercial Companies Law of the Sultanate of Oman.
+The Company is a limited liability company registered under registration number 1008726 in the Sultanate of Oman on 20 November 2006 in accordance with the Commercial Companies Law of the Sultanate of Oman.

-The address of the Company is P.O.
-Box 69, Postal Code 112, Ruwi, the Sultanate of Oman, which is also the registered office of the Company.
+The registered address of the Company is P.O.
+Box 69, Postal Code 112, Sultanate of Oman.

-Ion Exchange Limited, incorporated and registered in India, holds 51% of the share capital of the Company and is the Parent Company.
+Ion Exchange Limited (the "Parent Company"), incorporated and registered in India, holds 51% of the share capital of the Company.